 Smyrna was renowned for its beauty.
 On coins minted in the city, it claimed to be the “first city of Asia in size and beauty.”
 The origin of the Christian church there is unknown, and this is the only New Testament document in which the city is named.

-(Revelation 2:8-11) – “And unto the messenger of the assembly in Smyrna write:—These things saith the first and the last, who became dead, and lived: I know thy tribulationˎ and destitution, nevertheless, thou art rich, and the profane speech from among them who affirm that they themselves are Jews, and they are not, but a synagogue of Satan.
-Do not fear the things which thou art about to suffer.
-Lo! the adversary is about to cast some of you into prison, that ye may be tried and may have tribulation ten days.
-Become thou faithful until death, and I will give thee the crown of life.
-He that hath an ear, let him hear what |the Spirit| is saying unto the assemblies.
-He that overcometh shall in nowise be injured by reason of the second death.” – (The Emphasized Bible).
+- (Revelation 2:8-11) – “These things the first and the last declares, who became dead and lived: I know your tribulation and destitution, nevertheless, you are rich, and the profane speech from among them who affirm that they themselves are Jews, and they are not, but a synagogue of Satan.
+Do not fear the things which you are going to suffer.
+Lo! the adversary is about to cast some of you into prison, that you may be tried and may have tribulation ten days.
+Become faithful until death, and I will give you the crown of life.
+He that hath an ear, let him hear what |the Spirit| is saying to the churches.
+He that overcomes shall in nowise be injured by the second death.”

-Likewise, the “beast from the sea has the “name of slander” or blasphémia upon its several heads, a mouth speaking “slanders” against God, and “they who tabernacle in heaven.”
-Later, the Great Harlot, Babylon, sits on a scarlet Beast that is “full of slanders” (Revelation 13:1-6, 17:3).
+Likewise, the “beast from the sea” had the “name of slander” or blasphémia upon its several heads, and a mouth speaking “slanders” against God, and “them who tabernacle in heaven.”
+Later, the “Great Harlot” sat on the “scarlet beast full of slanders” – (Revelation 13:1-6, 17:3).